-CIT 299 Special Studies in Computer Information Technologies (1 to 6)-0-(1 to 6)
+ITC 299 Special Studies in Information Technologies (1 to 6)-0-(1 to 6)

 This course will consist of specialized study in areas of the department, which are not covered in-depth in courses already offered.
 Students may take no more than six credit hours of special studies courses in any one discipline.
 (IN)